Pie Crust. It’s your kryptonite. It’s your Achilles’ heel. It’s the painful thorn in your side.

 - Using a pastry brush, brush crust with egg wash.
 This will give it that beautiful golden color as it bakes.
 Sprinkle with turbinado.
 Fill pie according to recipe.

 - Preheat oven to 400°.
+Place pie on a baking sheet to catch any overflow.
 Bake for 20 minutes.
 Lower the temp to 335° and continue baking for about 40 minutes.
 Once crust begins to brown, cover with foil.

 - Allow pie to set up for at least an hour before serving.